soulseekah/wp-lock/README.md

 ## Lock levels

-- `WP_Lock::READ`, `WP_Lock::WRITE` - other processes can acquire READ but not WRITE, EXCLUSIVE until the original lock is released.
+- `WP_Lock::READ` - other processes can acquire READ but not WRITE until the original lock is released.
+A shared read lock.
-- `WP_Lock::EXCLUSIVE` - other processes can't acquire READ, WRITE, EXCLUSIVE locks until the original lock is released.
+- `WP_Lock::WRITE` (default) - other processes can't acquire READ or WRITE locks until the original lock is released.
+An exclusive read-write lock